basho/basho_docs/source/languages/en/riakcs/cookbooks/Garbage-Collection.md

 the system is dealing with high volumes of deletes or overwrites.
-If the current time according to the daemon is later than the time represented by a key plus the leeway interval then the blocks for any object manifests stored at that key are eligible for deletion and the daemon attempts to delete them.
+If the current time according to the daemon is later than the time represented by a key plus the leeway interval then the blocks for any object manifests stored in that key are eligible for deletion and the daemon attempts to delete them.

-The daemon gathers the eligible keys for deletion by performing a secondary index range query on the `$key` index with a lower bound of time *0* and an upper bound of the current time.
+The daemon gathers the eligible keys for deletion by performing a secondary index range query on the `$key` index with a lower bound of time 0 and an upper bound of the current time.
 This allows the daemon to collect all the keys that are eligible for deletion and have some way of accounting for clock skew.